 iplot has many configurable parameters which are (mostly) documented in the help.
-Additionally, you can specify in detailed way the plotting preferences by accessing the appropriate section in the LTPDA Preferences.

 Times-series AO from built in waveforms

 MATLAB has various functions for creating standard waveforms, for example, sine waves, square waves, and saw-tooth signals.
 These are available as convenient AO constructors.
 For example suppose we want to create a square-wave pulse train with a 30% duty cycle at 2Hz sampled at 100Hz lasting for 5s, then we can do